MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 A typical example is as follows.

-• Close price breaks above the upper band: buy candidate
+• Close price breaks above the upper band -> buy candidate

-• Close price breaks below the lower band: sell candidate
+• Close price breaks below the lower band -> sell candidate

-Therefore, start_pos = 1 is often used with CopyBuffer.
+For that reason, start_pos = 1 is often used with CopyBuffer.

 double upper[1];